zobairhas/PyBer_analysis/README.md

 ![PyBer_Linechart](https://user-images.githubusercontent.com/44425379/151722361-6e92d08e-0b76-41a3-bbbf-32bbcce5e7cf.png)

 ## PyBer Analysis Results
 - Urban areas have the highest number of total rides, drivers, and fares.
-Although the average fare per ride and average fare per driver is significantly lower than the other two city types; however, Urban areas make up for it with a higher quantity of rides.
+Although the average fare per ride and average fare per driver is significantly lower than the other two city types; Urban areas make up for it with a higher quantity of rides.
 - Urban areas have 13x the number of rides compared to Rural areas and 2.6x the number of rides compared to Suburban areas.

 **Pyber Summary DataFrame Output:**